Side Effects (2013 film): Plot

-After her husband Martin completes a four-year prison sentence for insider trading, Bedford, New York socialite Emily Taylor drives into a wall in an apparent suicide attempt.
+After her husband Martin completes a four-year prison sentence for insider trading, Bedford, New York socialite Emily Taylor drives into the wall of a parking garage in an apparent suicide attempt.
 Jonathan Banks, her assigned psychiatrist, prescribes a series of antidepressants, but none work.
-Jonathan contacts Emily's previous psychiatrist, Victoria Siebert, who suggests a new drug, Ablixa.
+Jonathan contacts Emily's previous psychiatrist, Victoria Siebert, who runs her own practice in Connecticut and suggests a new experimental drug, Ablixa.
 The drug seems to help Emily but gives her sleepwalking episodes as a side effect.

 One night, Emily stabs Martin to death while sleepwalking.
 Jonathan fights for Emily's acquittal in court.
 She pleads not guilty by reason of insanity and she is adjudicated not guilty on the condition that she remain in a psychiatric hospital until she is determined by Jonathan not to be a danger to herself or others.
 The negative publicity destroys Jonathan's reputation; his colleagues then assume negligence on his part and expel him from their practice, leaving him broke.

-Jonathan discovers evidence that Emily is lying; she was not depressed and faked her suicide attempts.
-He also discovers someone may have profited from Ablixa's fall in stock value.
+Jonathan discovers evidence that Emily is lying; she was never depressed and faked her suicide attempts.
+He also discovers someone has profited from Ablixa's fall in stock value.
 He interviews Emily after administering what he claims is a truth serum that will make her drowsy.
-Though the serum is actually saline water, she feigns drowsiness, confirming Jonathan's suspicion that she is deceiving him.
+Though the serum is actually saline water, she feigns drowsiness, confirming Jonathan's suspicions that she is deceiving him.

-When Jonathan confronts Victoria with his findings, she mails photographs to his wife, Deirdre, implying that he had an affair with Emily.
+When Jonathan confronts Victoria with his findings, in retaliation she mails photographs to his wife, Deirdre, implying that he had an affair with Emily.
 Deirdre leaves him, taking her son with her.

 Jonathan calls Victoria's bluff by telling her that Emily told him about their plot.
 He threatens Emily with electric shock treatment and tells her that Victoria is paying him to keep her incarcerated so that she can keep a bigger cut.

 Emily explains that she hated Martin for ruining their formerly opulent lifestyle and began plotting to kill him.
 She began seeing Victoria for counseling, and the women became lovers.
 Emily taught Victoria about the finance industry, while Victoria taught Emily how to fake psychiatric disorders.
 They plotted to kill Martin and to use the negative Ablixa publicity to manipulate stock prices.
 Jonathan accepts Emily's offer to give him a cut of her money if he releases her from the hospital.

 Emily meets Victoria while wearing a wire.
 After Victoria is captured recounting details of their plot, she is arrested for conspiracy to commit murder and securities fraud.
 Emily, due to double jeopardy, cannot be charged as criminally responsible for her part in Martin's murder.

 As retaliation for Emily's part in the plot, Jonathan, who still oversees her case, prescribes her Thorazine and Depakote and describes their unpleasant side effects.
-According to the terms of her earlier release, Emily is sent back to the mental ward for refusing treatment, and we also learn that Jonathan has regained his family and professional reputation.
-Emily is last seen once again confined to the secure ward of a psychiatric hospital in Brooklyn.
+According to the terms of her earlier release, Emily is sent back to the mental ward for refusing treatment.
+Jonathan regains his family and professional reputation.
+Emily is last seen once again confined to the secure ward of a psychiatric hospital in Manhattan.